tasmota/docs/docs/Home-Assistant.md

 Tasmota uses [`DeviceName`](Commands.md#devicename) to name the device in Tasmota integration and [`FriendlyName<x>`](Commands.md#friendlyname) to name power outputs (switch or light entities in HA).

+!!! bug
+    If you are using Home Assistant OS [MQTT add-on](https://github.com/home-assistant/addons/tree/master/mosquitto) add the following to the ACL file (user section or general section): `topic write tasmota/discovery/#` to give Tasmota devices write access to the discovery topic.

 ### Supported Entities

 - Lights as `light` entities.